 This article is structured in the following way.
-In Sect.~\ref{sec:data} we present the simulated galaxy samples and the power spectrum measurements and covariances used across this paper.
-In Sect.~\ref{sec:theory} we describe the theoretical models that we employed for the analysis, while in Sect.~\ref{sec:fitting_procedure} we describe the fitting procedure and the performance metrics that we use to quantify the goodness of the models for different configurations as a function of the maximum mode included in the fit.
+In Sect.~\ref{sec:data} we present the simulated galaxy samples and the power-spectrum measurements and covariances used throughout the paper.
+In Sect.~\ref{sec:theory} we describe the theoretical models that we employed for the analysis, while in Sect.~\ref{sec:fitting_procedure} we describe the fitting procedure and the performance metrics used to quantify the goodness of the models for different configurations as a function of the maximum mode included in the fit.
 Finally, in Sect.~\ref{sec:results} we present the results of the analysis, and we draw our conclusions in Sect.~\ref{sec:conclusions}.